 As written on his Instagram profile, William Landgren is 13 years old from Stockholm.
 This fact wouldn’t be so exceptional, but William has realised a fantastic animation in Blender that many of us are still dreaming of doing.
-But he didn’t stop just there.
+But the young 3D artists didn’t stop just there.
 He created a tutorial on Youtube, where William teaches all of us how to do it.
 So, amazed and curious, we ask some questions to discover a bit more about this young director.

 At 13 years of age.
 How long have you been using Blender?

 I’ve been using Blender for 11 months, before that I started with Blender I was doing a lot of video editing and After Effects work.